DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-providers-if-youre-a-school.md

 If the user selects a provider from the autocomplete that the school has already added to the service, we show the error message:

-> Provider has already been added
+> Partner provider has already been added

 In both cases, the user cannot continue adding the ITT provider.